“Without proper care for [the soil] we can have no community, because without proper care for it we can have no life.”

 The same thing goes when there are too many animals on a single patch of land, ground cover is annihilated, plants can’t recover, and the soil structure is lost.

 More than disrupting soil health, intensive animal farming, also known as factory farming, emits tons of methane gas.
 All livestock, but especially cattle and other ruminants, produce methane gas in their digestive processes.
-(Second universal fact?
+(Second universal truth?
 We all toot. 🤷🏽♀️)

 On average, a single cow produces between 150 and 260 lbs of methane per year, and there are about 1.5 billion cattle in the world.
 Thassss a whole’lotta gas, people!
 Conventional livestock raising is also a large contributor of CO2, N2O, and ammonia gases.
 In fact, livestock produces 18% of total greenhouse gas emissions globally and 80% of those emitted by the agriculture sector.